 - Lower minimum income requirements.
 As the name suggests, low income credit cards usually have lower minimum income requirements starting at $15,000 p.a.

 - Lower annual fee.
 Low income credit cards usually come with lower annual account keeping fees than more premium cards.
 You might even be able to find a low income card that doesn’t charge ongoing annual fees or has a $0 annual fee promotional offer.

 - Lower interest rate.
-Low income cards tend to double up as low rate cards, and there’s a good possibility of finding a card that charges a purchase rate of less than12% p.a.
+Low income cards tend to double as low rate cards, and there’s a good possibility of finding a card that charges a purchase rate of less than 12% p.a.
 Look out for low income cards with low or 0% promotional interest rates as well.

 - Interest-free days.
-Most low income cards offer interest-free days on purchases, though the number of days would vary from card to card.
+Most low income cards offer interest-free days on purchases, though the number of days (such as up to 55 days) would vary from card to card.
 To take advantage of these interest-free days, you have to pay your account’s closing balance completely every month.

 - No frills features.
 Since such cards keep the fees and interest rates low, most don’t offer extras like rewards, access to a concierge service, travel benefits, and complimentary insurance covers.

 What are the benefits of using a low income credit card?